 It didn’t take long to understand that a new kind of woman was interested in me, the sort of woman who in the past had stirred my insecurity.
 It was like a kid finding Batman’s belt in the lost and found.
 No point in giving it back until you’ve tried all your new powers.
 But you forgot to ask, will I be able to stop once I’ve tasted these powers?

-Superficially, in Hollywood, the new bar for women that i was attracted to was set based on the physical: some sort of exterior beauty, along with fame, sophistication, wild-child possibility, flirtation with the dark side.
+Superficially, the new bar for women that i was attracted to was set based on the physical: some sort of exterior beauty, along with fame, sophistication, wild-child possibility, flirtation with the dark side.

-As you climb the ladder, your social confidence explodes.
+When you climb the ladder, your social confidence explodes.
 You receive the sort of attention you never did when you were younger.
 It is addictive, and when you are in it, there seems to be no end in sight.
-The attention increases tenfold when you are dating a Hollywood Star.
-You become a star also if the woman you are dating is beautiful
+The attention increases tenfold when you are dating in LA, You can become a star also if the woman you are dating is beautiful

 But that life isn’t rooted in good practices; it’s more like, “flash your badge and they will come.”
 Your confidence is based on a pack mentality, strong in numbers.
 You can push aside the inconvenience of having to start a conversation — just by being in the V.I.P. section , the conversation is started for you.
 If you have a well-connected friend or an entourage to find you a companion, you might not need conversation at all.
-But you are not the “star” she is, Your existence is based on her.
+But you are not the “star”.
+Your existence is based on her beauty.
 However your ego can’t tell the difference

 The above dynamic grows exponentially, and before you can blink, your bad relationship habits are written and you become everything you complain about.
 It is amazing how easy it is, if you are not careful and grounded, to start seeing women/others as another accessory in your life.
 Its amazing also how you can look past it and not see the reflection in the mirror that caused the problem.